Cost to Replace Carpet With Hardwood Flooring in 2025

 How Much Does It Cost To Replace Carpet With Hardwood?

-The cost to replace carpet with hardwood varies.
-It ranges from $6 to $12 per square foot.
-This includes material and labor.
+The cost ranges from $6 to $12 per square foot in the U.S. That figure covers both materials and labor.

 What Factors Affect The Cost Of Replacing Carpet With Hardwood?